 Last Updated on

-Let’s take a look at this in more detail and find out exactly what brands need to do to retain customers throughout their lifecycle.
+Let’s take a look at this in more detail and find out exactly how brands can use customer lifecycle marketing to retain their customers… for life!

-When you have customer churn, you are losing customers but keeping them is vital as this is much less work than obtaining new ones.
-Controlling churn rate is a key driver of success with brands focused on retention experiencing far less customer attrition.
+Reducing churn rate is a key driver of success and brands that are focused on retention experience far less customer attrition.
 If your focus is on customer acquisition with little to no focus on retention, your churn rate is likely to increase.
-Customers need to be looked after and cared for, with less time spent on purely growth.
-A retention-based strategy will absolutely reduce churn long term, resulting in an increase in profitability and market share.
+Customers need to be looked after and cared for or they will find a competing brand that does!
+A retention-based strategy will reduce churn in the long term, resulting in an increase in profitability and market share.
 Customer lifecylcle marketing is one of the strongest strategies you can use to retain a customer.

-When customers are loyal and they like you, they spend more, resulting in an increase is revenue long-term.
+When customers are loyal and they like you, they spend more, resulting in an increase in customer profitability.
 This is where providing great customer service comes into its own.
-Research shows that two-thirds of customers spend up to 13% more with a company that looks after them well, confirming the fact that repeat purchasers not only spend more but the transactions are larger.
-The longer the relationship, the more they spend hence your return per customer/per order will be higher if you keep them happy.
+Numerous studies have proven that customers spend more with brands that that look after them well.
+Generally, the longer the customer relationship lasts, the more they will spend per transaction.

 - Retention Increases Profitability